How to Calculate How Long an Oxygen Tank Will Last

 • AA cylinder

-Tank sizes E through AA are considered to be small cylinders and are most commonly used during patient transport.
+Oxygen tank sizes E through AA are considered small cylinders and are most commonly used during patient transport.
 Tank sizes H and G are large cylinders and are better suited for stationary patients.

 Size E cylinders are the most commonly used oxygen tanks, especially in the hospital setting.